 A Manhattan Project for Healing

 During World War II, the Manhattan Project brought together some of the world’s foremost scientists to work on a top-secret weapon.
 Many would argue that the atomic bomb ended the war sooner.
 Many would also argue that the existence of nuclear weapons resulted in the prevention of full-scale war by major powers due to the consequences (Mutually Assured Destruction), saving countless lives.

-In his speech on June 5, Román Macaya, president of CCSS (Caja), praised the work of the institute and called their work our country’s Manhattan Project.
-This is Costa Rica’s Manhattan Project — for healing.
+In his speech on June 5, Román Macaya, president of CCSS (Caja), praised the institute’s work and called their work our country’s Manhattan Project.
+This is Costa Rica’s Manhattan Project – for healing.